cosmos/cosmos-sdk/x/slashing/spec/05_hooks.md

 # Hooks

 In this section we describe the "hooks" - slashing module code that runs when other events happen.
+The module provides the following hooks, which can be useful

+## Staking hooks

+The slashing module implements the x/staking `StakingHooks` used to keep information about validators.
+During the app initialization, these hooks should be registered in the staking module object.

+The following hooks impact the slashing state:

++ `AfterValidatorBonded` - creates a `ValidatorSigningInfo` as described in the following section
++ `AfterValidatorCreated` - registers validator's consensus key
++ `AfterValidatorRemoved` - removes validator's consensus key

 ## Validator Bonded